oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 The foregoing points to a related sustainability issue:  software vs data.
 Sustainability is often focused on software programs, and less on the data they manipulate.
 Yet it is often the case that the real value in both scientific and humanities software-based research project is in the data.
 The scientific community (notably life sciences, astrophysics) have responded by creating a number of domain-specific data repositories to facilitate data sharing.
 There are similar initiatives for humanities, but diversity and heterogeneity of subjects and data mean that central repositories with broad utility are challenging to create.

-Following a trail blazed by the bioinformatics community, humanities researchers have started looking to linked data and knowledge graph technologies to create sustainable interoperable data (@@refs: linked pasts, linked art, EMLO, etc).
+Following a trail blazed by the bioinformatics community, humanities researchers have started looking to linked data and knowledge graph technologies to create sustainable interoperable data (e.g., [Linked pasts network](https://github.com/LinkedPasts/lp-network), [Linked art](https://linked.art/), [Mapping manuscript Migrations](https://mappingmanuscriptmigrations.org/), etc).
 But even when using standard data models and formats, divergent or inconsistent use of vocabularies (ontologies) can create barriers to re-use.
 And maintenance (updating and correction) of substantial datasets can require significant resource.

 # 3. Case study: Music Encoding and Linked Data

 ## 3.1 MELD background

 Music notation expresses performance instructions in a way commonly understood by musicians, but is limited to encoding static, a priori knowledge.
-Music Encoding and Linked Data (MELD) [@@ref https://ora.ox.ac.uk/objects/uuid:945287f6-5dd3-4424-940c-b919b8ad2768] is a basis for communicating static and dynamic information between musicians, musicologists and others.
+Music Encoding and Linked Data (MELD) [@@ref new website@@ https://ora.ox.ac.uk/objects/uuid:945287f6-5dd3-4424-940c-b919b8ad2768] is a basis for communicating static and dynamic information between musicians, musicologists and others.
 MELD is essentially a framework for distributed real-time annotation of digitally encoded music notation (including, but not limited to, musical scores).
 MELD users and software agents create annotations of semantically distinguishable music concepts and relationships.
 These are associated with musical structure specified by the Music Encoding Initiative schema (MEI).
-The use of standard Linked Data [@@RDF] and Web Annotations [@@] allows incorporation of further knowledge from non-musical sources.
+The use of standard Linked Data [RDF](https://www.w3.org/TR/rdf11-concepts/) and [Web Annotations](https://www.w3.org/TR/annotation-model/) allows incorporation of further knowledge from non-musical sources.

 The MELD framework isn't entirely typical of the DH software characterization outlined above.
 It was conceived from early in its lifetime as a framework that could be used in support of a range of music research applications.
 The initial development was conducted and funded under the aegis of a large multi-centre multi-year engineering project, which was only later re-targeted for use in DH projects.
 Yet it does still suffer from some of the environmental characteristics described:  collaboration with other researchers would give rise to requirements that had to be addressed very rapidly without time to consider sustainability issues.
 And while the MELD framework itself benefited from the substantial efforts of a large research project, the specific applications under review have been created within the more limited resourcing of humanities projects.